 Risk Parity focuses on allocation of risk, usually defined as volatility, rather than allocation of capital.
 They are designed to balance risk among a variety of non-correlated assets through active management.
-This type includes investments in two risk parity funds for fiscal years ending June 30, 2020 and 2019.
-The redemption notice period is five days with monthly redemptions available.
-Redemption payments may be delayed in whole or in part to the extent such delay is deemed necessary by the manager to prevent a redemption from having an adverse effect.
-The fair value of the investments has been determined using the NAV per share (or equivalent) of the investments.
+This asset class was liquidated this year to fund other investments.
+Investments for fiscal year ending June 30, 2020 included two risk parity funds.
+The redemption notice period was five days with monthly redemptions available.
+Redemption payments could have been delayed in whole or in part to the extent such delay is deemed necessary by the manager to prevent a redemption from having an adverse effect.
+The fair value of the investments was determined using the NAV per share (or equivalent) of the investments.